-The RHS also say that, for large planting pots, you can use a mix of two-thirds garden soil to multi-purpose potting compost, provided you add a general-purpose fertiliser.
+The RHS say that you can use a mix of two-thirds garden soil to multi-purpose potting compost in very large pots.
+But you must also add a general-purpose fertiliser.

 Baby Bio Outdoor or Phostrogen Patio Plant Food would both be ideal.
 Baby Bio Outdoor is a liquid plant food so just add 10ml of the rich liquid to 1 litre of water and apply to the compost once you’ve firmed in your new plants.
 Phostrogen Patio Plant Food is soluble.

 Mix in a watering can according to the instructions on the pack and water it onto the compost, or simply mix a handful with the compost before planting.